The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 \subsubsection{PPISNe?}

-Within our sample, we observe that LFBOTs tend to occur in actively star-forming galaxies with recent bursts of star formation and low metallicities: the perfect environment for massive star formation.
-This preference could hint that LFBOTs represent a massive core-collapse event, or, at the very least, have a young, massive stellar component in their progenitor system.
 Under the assumption that LFBOTs originate from stellar deaths of massive stars, their comparisons to the environments of SLSNe-I, LGRBs, and CCSNe does impose some constraints on the nature of their progenitor.
-For one, we show that LFBOTs occur in more metal-poor environments than SNe Ibc and SNe II, whose progenitors are thought to be stripped-envelope WR stars and red supergiants (RSGs), respectively \citep{smartt2009, smith2011, smith2014, smartt2015}.
+For one, we show in Section~\ref{sec:metallicity} that LFBOTs occur in more metal-poor environments than SNe Ibc and SNe II, whose progenitors are thought to be stripped-envelope WR stars and red supergiants (RSGs), respectively \citep{smartt2009, smith2011, smith2014, smartt2015}.
 At face value, this may suggest that the LFBOT progenitors are more massive stars, which more easily form at low metallicities.
 However, we also find that LFBOT hosts are neither as metal-poor nor as intensely star-forming as those of SLSNe-I and LGRBs.
 Both of these transients are thought to derive from the core-collapse of very massive, highly metallicity-dependent stars (e.g., \citealt{heger2003, woosley2006, leloudas2015, nicholl2017, blanchard2020}).
 Thus, we infer that while LFBOT progenitors may come from more massive stars than SNe Ibc and II, they are likely not as massive or metallicity-dependent as SLSNe-I and LGRB progenitors.
-We, therefore, strongly disfavor PPISNe as an LFBOT progenitor, as it is assumed that they originate from more massive and metal-poor stars than SLSNe-I and LGRBs \citep{heger2003, woosley2017} and would reside hosts with a stronger metallicity dependence than either population.
+We, therefore, strongly disfavor PPISNe as an LFBOT progenitor, as it is assumed that they originate from more massive and metal-poor stars than SLSNe-I and LGRBs \citep{heger2003, woosley2017} and would reside in hosts with lower metallicities than either population.
+Furthermore, there is some question as to whether this model can produce the dense, extended CSMs observed for LFBOTs \citep{metzger2022}.
+Taken together, we reject this model.